The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Error sources

 \subsection{Sensitivity to redshift distortions}

 Galaxy positions are measured in redshift space, i.e. using the observed redshift to estimate the distance of the objects.
 The presence of peculiar velocities induces apparent radial anisotropies in the spatial distribution of galaxies and, as a consequence, modifies the local density estimate and their PDF \citep{kaiser87}.
-However, our goal is to reconstruct the mean biasing function in {\it real space}, i.e. free of redshift space distortions.
-One way of tackling the problem is to recover the mean biasing function from the galaxy and mass PDF {\it both} measured in redshift space, with the idea that peculiar velocities induce similar distortions in the spatial distribution of both dark matter and galaxies so that they cancel out when estimating the mean biasing relation from Eq.~\ref{eq:inversions}.
-In the limit of Gaussian field, linear perturbation theory and no velocity bias, the cancelation is exact.
-However, nonlinear effects have a different impact on the mass and galaxy density fields and induce different distortions in their respective PDFs.
-To assess the impact of nonlinear effects we have compared the mean biasing function reconstructed from PDFs estimated in real and redshift space.
+However, our goal is to reconstruct the mean biasing function in {real space} without redshift distortions. { Considering the difficulties and uncertainties in determining the galaxy PDF in real space, one could { instead consider} the galaxy and mass PDFs both measured in redshift space under the assumption} that peculiar velocities induce similar distortions in the spatial distribution of both dark matter and galaxies so that they cancel out when estimating the mean biasing relation from Eq.~\ref{eq:inversions}.
+In the limit of the Gaussian field, linear perturbation theory and no velocity bias, the cancelation is exact.
+However, non-linear effects have a different impact on the mass and galaxy density fields and induce different distortions in their respective PDFs.
+To assess the impact of these effects we compared the mean biasing function of mock galaxies reconstructed from PDFs estimated in real and redshift space.